viraatdas/Alpha-NAS-for-LLMs/README.md

 ## Contributing

 Contributions to the AlphaNAS framework are welcome.
 This is currently a theoretical framework, but we would love to start working on an implementation soon.
-If you are interested in contributing, please contact the project maintainer: [viraat@inferent.io](mailto:viraat@inferent.io)
+If you are interested in contributing, please contact me: [viraat@inferent.io](mailto:viraat@inferent.io)

 ## License